Welcome to our new website!

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 We understand that live video streams are exempt from meeting the accessibility regulations, we realise that this is still an important part of our web content.
-Live Streams of meeting currently do not have live captions and we will be aiming to tackle this going forward.
+Live streams of meeting currently do not have live captions and we will be aiming to tackle this going forward.

 Most of our videos and promotional videos do have subtitles and going forward this is a requirement for all services producing video content.

 We try not to use images as part of our content.
 Some of our images do not currently have appropriate alt text and descriptions.
-We are caring out content reviews to ensure all our content is available through HTML.
+We are carrying out content reviews to ensure all our content is available through HTML.